 These procedures may happen concurrently, with an emphasis not only on communication but on education.
 The school views disciplinary infractions as teachable moments; we guide children as they become increasingly aware of others' different ideas, desires, and feelings.
 Within these three procedures, there must also be a focus or reinforcement of the classroom community, i.e. everybody working together to provide the best environment for learning.
-In cases where a student's behavior continuously disrupts the ability of other students to learn and the behavioral strategies cited above have been employed over time, the next layer of intervention (referral to the office, referral to the Student Support Team, exclusion from the learning environment) may occur.
+In cases where a student's behavior continuously disrupts the ability of other students to learn and the behavioral strategies cited above have been employed over time, the next layer of intervention (referral to the office, referral to the Student Support Team) may occur.

-In the Middle and High School divisions, patterns of behavior are tracked by advisors and the principal so repetitive occurrences are recognized.
-The Student Support Team may also recommend interventions and track their impact.
-When behavior continuously hinders other students from learning, or teachers' ability to provide instruction, intervention is needed at the administrative level.
-Below is a flowchart with general examples of how inappropriate behavior will be addressed:
+In the Middle and High School divisions, patterns of behavior are tracked by advisors so repetitive occurrences are recognized.
+The Student Support Team will also recommend interventions and track their impact.
+However, when behavior continuously hinders other students from learning, or teachers' ability to provide instruction, intervention is needed at the administrative level.
+Below is a flowchart of how some inappropriate behavior will be addressed:

-General Behavior Management in the Classroom
+General Behavior Management in the Classroom:

 - 1. Teacher warning - 2.
-Break in a supervised space or move seating in the room - 3.
-Reflection snapshot and teacher conference completed during snack/lunch/after school either under the teacher's supervision or in the office.
+Break in the hallway or move seating in the room - 3.
+Reflection Snapshot completed during snack/lunch/after school either under the teacher's supervision or in the office.
 Reflections will be shared with the advisor - 4.
 Call home